By Sherry Coleman Collins, MS, RDN, LD and Lauren Highfill Williams

 The reality is that we still don’t understand many underlying mechanisms contributing to the development of food allergies and reactions.
 In addition to funding research for treatments, NPB has funded studies to better understand the allergenicity of peanuts, how and why anaphylaxis happens, and how to improve the diagnosis of peanut allergies.
 Basic research is an important part of moving science forward.

 At its seating in 2000, the members of that very first board for the National Peanut Board, recognized their potential to be part of the solution.
 Darden famously said: “If we’re part of the problem, we want to be part of the solution.”
-To that end, the National Peanut Board has contributed more than $35 million since its inception toward funding outreach, education, and research on food allergies.
+To that end, the National Peanut Board has invested more than $33 million since its inception toward food allergy outreach, education and research.